 To improve the robustness of the estimator, the inserted data are not selected randomly from the array but from its segmentation.
-Choosing measurements from every cluster ensures a probable representation of all objects in the scene, and therefore, an increased robustness of the multi-tracker.
+Choosing measurements from every cluster ensures a probable representation of all objects in the scene, and therefore the robustness of the multi-tracker is increased.

-Thanks to this re-initialization step the posteriori distribution dynamically adapts itself to the different objects present in the scene.
+Thanks to this re-initialization step the posterior distribution dynamically adapts itself to the different objects present in the scene.

-b) Resampling step: This step is also modified from the standard PF.
-On one hand, only (N-M) samples of the belief have to be extracted in this step, as the M resting particles would be inserted in the re-initialization.
+b) Resampling step: This step is also modified from the one in the standard PF.
+On one hand, only (N-M) samples of the belief have to be extracted in this step, as the M resting particles would be inserted in the re-initialization step.